barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 }
 ```

-The union type is so that we can refer to an element as either of type `T` or
+The union type is our way of allowing us to store the elements in a vector
+regardless of whether they are of type `T` or `U`.
+Then, when `vector` is dropped it
+will free the storage correctly, but it cannot call the destructors.
+We have to
-`U`, but since we can't know which type it is we have to keep track of the number
+do that ourselves and for that we have to keep track of the number
 of elements `u_len` that have been transformed from `T` to `U`.
 The reason that
 we enclosed the types of the union fields in a `ManuallyDrop` is that the compiler
 cannot know which variant a union holds (since they are not tagged, like enums),